Homeschooling in Illinois

 Illinois Homeschool Groups and Co-ops

 Soon after you start on the path to homeschooling, you realize that you have a lot of specific questions.
 What curriculum would work for a child with dyslexia?
 What happens if my child refuses to do her school work?
 Can I get a credit on my taxes for homeschooling?
 One of the most efficient ways to get the answers to these questions is by asking families who are already homeschooling in your state.
-That’s why finding a local homeschool support group or a virtual Illinois support network is so important.
 Read more here: Illinois Homeschool Groups and Co-ops

 Homeschool Field Trips in Illinois

 You should know — right off the bat — that homeschooling is far more than sitting at home doing worksheets together.
 On the contrary, teaching a child from home means the ability to choose dynamic curriculum resources that can be mixed and matched to create the ideal interactive learning environment.
 Even more, as a homeschooler, learning happens anywhere and everywhere you happen to be.
 The ability to take your homeschool on the road whenever you wish is one of the key perks of this educational choice.
 Find out about some of the amazing, educational day trips for children that you might want to visit in IL.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Learn more: Homeschool Field Trips in Illinois

-Although standardized tests aren’t required when homeschooling in Illinois, many families choose to use them either annually or occasionally as a yardstick of progress.
-Although never a favorite activity for students, most educational experts agree that testing is a measure of how well students comprehend and apply knowledge.
+Many families use standardized testing either annually or occasionally as a yardstick of progress.
+Most educational experts agree that testing is a measure of how well students comprehend and apply knowledge.
 They also agree that high standards are a worthy goal.
 Time4Learning offers resources that families can use to prepare for standardized tests.
 Our standards-based courses in math and language arts are designed to meet or exceed general state content standards.
-In addition, the Time4Learning curriculum offers state assessment test simulations in 3rd-8th grade.
+Learn more in our Illinois test prep page.

 Why Time4Learning is the Leading Homeschool Curriculum in Illinois